Academic Catalog

 3 Credit Hours

 A study of regional essayists, short story writers, poets, novelists, dramatists, and writers of creative nonfiction in relation to ideological and cultural background, style, and subject matter.
-(3 lecture)

 ENGL 415 AMERICAN VOICES